tve/mpy-lib/mqtt-asyncio/README.md

    software version is loaded in order to avoid having incorrect subscriptions active that are no longer relevant.
 In order to achieve that the client should connect with `clean=True`, immediately disconnect, and then reconnect with `clean=False` and proceed.

+## Testing strategy

+The `mqtt_as` library uses a multi-level strategy for testing.
+Some tests are manual, some are automated and run on linux, some run on an esp32, some run against a simulated broker and some run against a real broker.
+Life is sometimes complicated...

+`test_client.py` contains high-level tests for the `MQTTClient` class.
+If run using `pytest test_client.py` these tests use a simulated broker (note that the `pytest-timeout` and `pytest-asyncio` plugins are required).
+These tests check basic functioning, then check failure handling (retransmission if qos>0), and finally check async publishing.
+The async publishing tests can also be run against a real broker, for this purpose fix-up the broker details at the start of the file, set `FAKE=False` near the end of the file, and run `pytest -k async_pub test_client.py`.

+`test_proto.py` contains lower-level tests for the `MQTTProto` class to ensure that it handles socket operations correctly and formats and parses MQTT messages properly.
+To run these tests against a real broker fix-up the broker info at the start of the file and run `pytest test_proto.py`.
+These tests can also be run on a Micropython board to ensure that the idiosyncracies of the socket interface there are handled correctly.
+For this purpose start by manually connecting your board to Wifi, then run something like `pyboard <options> -f cp mqtt_as.py :` followed by `pyboard <options> test_proto.py`.

+With the broker info fixed-up in `test_proto.py` it is also possible to run `pytest --cov=mqtt_as --cov-report=html` to run all tests and produce a code coverage report in `./htmlcov`.
+As of this writing the coverage is in the high eighties percent.

+`test-tcp.py` is a low-level test that can be run manually on a board to test the behavior of the socket library and networking stack.
+It requires simulating failures manually for example using iptables on the broker end to block the flow of packets.
+The results then require manual interpretation, but the end goal is to ensure that the behavior of socket operations under failure is understood.
+Comments at the start of the file capture some of the observations made on the esp32.

+`test-clean.py` is also a manual test that was used to ascertain the behavior of the clean flag when creating a session.
+It is not useful as a unit test and kept for posteriority...

 # README from the original version